jsdf/ed64log/README.md

 ### getting started

+at a high level, the steps involved are:

+- copy the code to your n64 game and add calls to the ed64log api
+- install or build the logger client program on your computer

+then to run your game with logging:

+- connect to the everdrive via usb
+- build and run your game on the everdrive
+- run the logger client program on your computer

-to implement usb logging in your n64 game:
+### implement usb logging in your n64 game

 - copy the sources from the [n64](n64) directory of this repo into your game's source, and add the .c files to your Makefile.